gpsites/objectivismseminar.com/index.md

 * Monday August 12,
   8:00pm [Mountain][mtn]:
   Greg will
-  begin leading discussion at page 21 of
+  begin leading discussion at page 21 in
-  Onkar Ghate's section, "On American Political Philosophy" in Jonathan Hoenig's book, [A New Textbook of Americanism][book]
+  Onkar Ghate's section, "On American Political Philosophy", in Jonathan Hoenig's book, [A New Textbook of Americanism][book]

 [![A New Textbook of Americanism][cover]{:style="margin-left:2em;max-width:25em;box-shadow: 5px 5px 15px grey;"}][book]